 Patrol Division, Hall was transferred to Headquarters Division and assigned as the Professional

-Lieutenant Hall has many certifications in the field of Law Enforcement, to include
+Captain Hall has received training in the field of Law Enforcement, to include

 specialized training in Crime Scene Investigation, Bloodstain Pattern Analysis, Homicide